JeffLong72/wordpress-wp-cli/README.md

 Example;

 Type **$ wp foo test --name='Joe bloggs' --email='joe@bloggs.com'** to send the "name" and "email" params to the "test" function within the "foo" class.
-You can add as many additional *--key=value* params as you require.
+You can add as many additional *--key=value* params as you need.

 # Installation